oscargithubkellogg/final/README.md

 # Your motivations behind it,
 I am an avid traveler and like to think about famous people having been to similar places that I am visiting.
 With this app I can see exactly which famous people have been there before/after me.
 I will also include the address and a hotel suggestion for the famous people so it is easier to "bump into them".

-# if hosting your app on Heroku, include your website's live Internet address:
+# If hosting your app on Heroku, include your website's live Internet address:
 Sorry not hosting on Heroku :(